biyanirupalis/newyear/README.md

 Happy New Year 2024

-Internzvalley - Python foe Data Science
+Internzvalley - Python for Data Science

+Thank You